CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 1. One of the problems we might want to solve is why there might be certain reviews.
 Let's take a look at the key phrases associated with the negative review.
 What do you think might be the cause of the review?

-## Exercise 4: Review the knowledge store
+## Task 7: Review the knowledge store

 Let's see the power of the knowledge store in action.
 When you ran the *Import data wizard*, you also created a knowledge store.
 Inside the knowledge store, you'll find the enriched data extracted by AI skills persists in the form of projections and tables.